 The Victorian Independent Schools Block Grant Authority (VIS BGA) Ltd administers Australian and Victorian Government programs to improve educational outcomes for Independent school students by providing funding to assist with developing school infrastructure.

-the BGA’s administrative processes and procedures, and
+the BGA’s administrative processes and procedures;

-remain a member of the BGA for a minimum period of three years
+remain a member of the BGA for a minimum period of three years.

 A master plan is much more than a drawing.
 It provides an opportunity to think strategically, long term, and to align a school’s vision, goals and objectives with the built form.
 A master plan provides a school community with reassurance that the School Board has a clear and well-founded base for future direction.

 Master planning is a process that examines every aspect of a school’s physical and education al environment – past, present and future.
 In essence, a master plan will explain: